-When it comes to selecting the perfect diamond for their perfect person, diamond buyers today have more options than ever before, including more variety in stones and price point options.
+When it comes to selecting the perfect diamond for their perfect person, diamond buyers today have more options than ever before, including more variety in stones and price points.

 For those looking to showcase their love in the most unique and exclusive way, fancy colored diamonds are the answer.
 They are also one of the few gifts that are expected to appreciate in value as they age.

 Unlike their white counterparts, fancy colored gems come in colors like vibrant pinks, deep yellows and radiant blues.
-These are among the scarcest diamonds available, and their often exorbitant price tags reflect that.
-This is particularly true of blue diamonds, whose prices have steadily grown at an almost double-digit pace over the last few years due to their rarity.
+These are among the scarcest diamonds available, and their often exorbitant price tags are a reflection of that rarity.

-The exclusive warm toned pink diamonds are expected to gain value in the coming years as Rio Tinto’s (ASX:RIO,NYSE:RIO,LSE:RIO) Argyle mine in Australia, home to the world’s most beautiful, rare and coveted pink diamonds, is set to close in 2020 after 36 years of operations.
+The exclusive warm-toned pink diamonds are expected to gain value in the coming years as Rio Tinto’s (ASX:RIO,NYSE:RIO,LSE:RIO) Argyle mine in Australia, home to the world’s most beautiful, rare and coveted pink diamonds, is set to close in 2020 after 36 years of operation.

-When the mine closes, it is estimated that global supply of vibrant pink sparklers will be cut by roughly 90 percent.
+When the mine closes, global supply of the vibrant pink sparklers will be cut by an estimated 90 percent.

-Like it did in 1947, the marketing team at De Beers developed a slogan that speaks to the versatility lab grown gems offer: “For moments, not milestones.”
+Like it did for natural diamonds in 1947, the marketing team at De Beers developed a slogan that speaks to the versatility lab-grown gems offer: “For moments, not milestones.”

-“This is based on a lot of the consumer research that we’ve done over the last couple of years trying to understand what consumers think of lab grown diamonds and how it compares with natural diamonds,” Steve Coe, general manager of Lightbox, told INN during the company’s 2018 launch.
+“This is based on a lot of the consumer research that we’ve done over the last couple of years trying to understand what consumers think of lab-grown diamonds and how it compares with natural diamonds,” Steve Coe, general manager of Lightbox, told the Investing News Network.

-One carat of lab grown diamond sells for approximately US$800, making the gems incredibly affordable compared to mined stones, which can cost thousands and become more expensive the rarer the gem.
+Lab-grown diamonds sell for approximately US$800 per carat, making the gems incredibly affordable compared to mined stones, which can cost thousands and become more expensive the rarer the gem.
 On the lower end, jewelry with fewer carats can sell for as little as US$200.